iYadavVaibhav/stem/docs/0-Information-Technology/gen-ai.md

 ## LLMs Large Language Models

+- **LLM** stands for Large Language Model.
+It is model trained on vast amounts of text data to understand and generate _human-like language_.
+- eg, GPT-4, Claude, or Llama are general purpose models.
 - it uses transformers, theory researched by Google in 2017.
 GPT-3 is first model released in 2020 May (175B param trained)
 - Different models use different techniques to train model
   - some increase the dataset